-Models of Human Diseases (https://modelsofdiseases.wordpress.com/) has initiated the Flowers for Cures project with monthly awareness campaigns dedicated to a disease and a flower symbol!
-Each month pre-med or medical student team leaders of Models of Diseases create brochures and lead an awareness campaign for one disease.
-Please join us on June 8th at the open house of Royal Crown College of Business & Techology Pre-medicine program with direct admission to medical school (www.royalcrowncollege.com) to increase awareness about ALs with cornflower as a symbol.
+Models of Human Diseases (https://modelsofdiseases.wordpress.com/) and MEA Medical Education Advising has initiated the Flowers for Cures project with monthly awareness campaigns dedicated to a disease and a flower symbol!
+If you are interested to patrticipate email us at firstname.lastname@example.org Each month pre-med or medical student team leaders of Models of Diseases create brochures and lead an awareness campaign for one disease.
+Please join us at the open house of our premedical program at 67 Yonge street Pre-medicine program with direct admission to medical school to increase awareness about ALs with cornflower as a symbol.
 In May the violet was our symbol to increase awareness about IBD.
 In April our campaign supported infertility with the orchid as a symbol.
 In March we increased awareness about tuberculosis with the delicate white chamomile flower.
 In February we increased awareness about Cancer part of World Cancer Awareness month with the symbol of the daffodil.
 Our campaign was dedicated to cancer survivors and to all of those living with and fighting cancer, as well as to those who have lost loved ones to cancer.
 We started our 2014 awareness campaign in January with Stroke and the red Celosia argentea flower known for its “brain-like” structure.
 We dedicate this brochure to the memory of Drs.
 Silverman’s father, and accomplished Genetics Professor and scientist trained at Harvard who lost his fight to stroke in October 2012.

 In December we increased awareness about AIDS with the red rose as symbol of love, hope and courage for person’s suffering from HIV/AIDS and for deafness with the elephant-ear flower, or Colocasia, named due to its unusually large leaves that are shaped like a large ear.
 In November we increased awareness about Prostate Cancer, Lung Cancer, and Epilepsy.
 We acknowledged the support of Dr. Younes Leysi from BioImagerhttp://www.bioimager.com/ for these campaigns.